 We related biovolume of Cladophora glomerata, which was measured during events 1, 3, 5, 6, 9, and 12, to benthic chlorophyll-a, which was measured during all 12 events, to evaluate whether there was a level of benthic chlorophyll that corresponded to a nonlinear increase in Cladophora.
-The rationale was that (1) we did not have biovolume of Cladophora for all events, because this requires manual microscopic estimation by an expert taxonomist, a tedious and expensive process beyond the budget of this study, (2) "nuisance" levels defined by the literature are subjective, and (3) some of our sites with low phosphorus consistently yielded benthic chlorophyll-a levels that approached or exceeded literature values for "nuisance" conditions (>150-200 mg/m2), yet virtually none of this algal biomass was Cladophora or other nuisance species of filamentous green algae.
+The rationale was that (1) we did not have biovolume of Cladophora for all events, because this requires manual microscopic estimation by an expert taxonomist, a tedious and expensive process beyond the budget of this study, (2) "nuisance" levels defined by the literature are subjective and context dependent, and (3) some of our sites with low phosphorus consistently yielded benthic chlorophyll-a levels that approached or exceeded literature values for "nuisance" conditions (>150-200 mg/m2), yet virtually none of this algal biomass was Cladophora or other nuisance species of filamentous green algae, and (4) our sampling protocol required large substrates (10-20 cm) for chlorophyll-a estimation, whereas most other protocols do not specify substrate size and thus are more likely to include smaller substrates that are much more prone to tumbling and scouring and thus would bias chlorophyll-a estimates downward, especially at sites dominated by small gravel.